My Cart (0 pieces)

 Web Graphics and Photos.

 JPEG is commonly used for photographs and other images on the internet, as well as in digital cameras and other devices.
-PNG is widely used for web graphics, such as logos and icons, because it supports transparency.
+PNG is widely used for web graphics, such as logos and icons because it supports transparency.

 Are JPEGs and PNGs raster or vector files?

-JPEGs and PNGs are raster file types.
+JPEGs and PNGs are raster image file types only.
 Raster graphics, also known as bitmap graphics, consist of tiny pixels, each with its color value.
 A grid of pixels composes JPEG and PNG files, with each pixel representing a specific color and intensity.
 Raster images are best for photographs and other images with a lot of color and detail.
 Because pixels define raster graphics, scaling up causes a loss of quality.
 It will become pixelated if you try to make a raster image more prominent.

 Vector formats like SVG (Scalable Vector Graphics) are best for illustrations and graphics that need resizing frequently.
 Vector files can be scaled to any size without losing quality, making them perfect for logos, icons, and other graphics.